twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Dynamic heights

-If the height of a modal changes while it is open, you should call `myModal.handleUpdate()` to readjust the modal's position in case a scrollbar appears.
+If the height of a modal change while it is open, you should call `myModal.handleUpdate()` to readjust the modal's position in case a scrollbar appears.

 ### Accessibility

-Be sure to add `aria-labelledby="..."`, referencing the modal title, to `.modal`.
-Additionally, you may give a description of your modal dialog with `aria-describedby` on `.modal`.
-Note that you don't need to add `role="dialog"` since we already add it via JavaScript.
+Add `aria-labelledby="..."`, referencing the modal title, to `.modal`.
+Additionally, you may describe your modal dialog with `aria-described on`.modal`.
+Note that you don't need to add`role="dialog"` since we already add it via JavaScript.

 ### Embedding YouTube videos

-Embedding YouTube videos in modals requires additional JavaScript not in Bootstrap to automatically stop playback and more.
+Embedding YouTube videos in modals requires additional JavaScript to stop playback automatically, not Bootstrap.
 [See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.

 ## Optional sizes

 Modals have three optional sizes, available via modifier classes to be placed on a `.modal-dialog`.
-These sizes kick in at certain breakpoints to avoid horizontal scrollbars on narrower viewports.
+These sizes kick in at specific breakpoints to avoid horizontal scrollbars on narrower viewports.

 {{< bs-table "table" >}}
 | Size | Class | Modal max-width